 You can clean with any toilet cleaner which doesn’t degrade plastic and disinfect with a household disinfectant.

 Properly preparing the commode bucket

-If you are not using commode liners with absorbent pad or powders for the commode bucket, you may want to pour 2 – 3 inches of water in the bucket so that the odors from urine or feces are partially inhibited form being released into the air.
+If you are not using commode liners with absorbent pad or powders for the commode bucket, you may want to pour 2 – 3 inches of water in the bucket so that the odors from urine or feces are partially inhibited from being released into the air.

 This will not stop all the odors from being released, but it will stop some, as the water covering any waste will stop the bacteria which carry the smells from becoming airborne en masse.

 Putting water in the bucket prior to use also helps with cleaning, as the extra water keeps things soft and also makes pouring the contents into the toilet a little easier.

-If you want to do more than just adding water, you can add products like Poo Pourri which are made for covering smells in the the toilet bowl.
+If you want to do more than just adding water, you can add products like Poo Pourri which are made for covering smells in the toilet bowl.